-^{}Note: NOFA Ranking Weight: Uses a number (the weight) between 1 and 3 to assess the importance of the funding priority, with 1 being of lower importance and 3 being of the highest importance.
+\Note: NOFA Ranking Weight: Uses a number (the weight) between 1 and 3 to assess the importance of the funding priority, with 1 being of lower importance and 3 being of the highest importance.

-^{}Note: .05% Interest Rate Reductions: While 12 interest rate reductions will be available, the maximum a project can quality for is four, thereby reducing the interest rate to a minimum of 1%.
+\\Note: 0.5% Interest Rate Reductions: While 12 interest rate reductions are available, interest rates can be reduced by a maximum of 2.0%, thereby reducing the interest rate to a minimum of 1%.
+Please see Attachment B for applicable standard loan terms and conditions.